 #7 — Cholla Wood

-Cholla is a beautifully patterned wood that is the skeleton of a cholla plant after it dies.
+Cholla (see product) is a beautifully patterned wood that is the skeleton of a cholla plant after it dies.
 The wood is priced for the tons of holes on the surface and a hollow center part which provides a unique refuge for smaller aquarium inhabitants.

 Cholla wood is also useful to fry, shrimp, and catfish as it grows biofilm, which is a good source of food.
 Still, it releases tannins in the water same as Indian almond leaves and other natural products hence can be used to create a blackwater aquarium.